Catherine-Hao/SI699/README.md

 # SI699

 This project creates a pop music analytics dashboard and a multi-context-aware music recommender system with Spotify API.
-[Find more.](https://catherine-hao-si699-music-analytics-xw280c.streamlit.app/)

 Contact haorlin@umich.edu.

 Getting started